4everjoy/DSA-Documentation-/README.md

 GROUP BY Order_id, Sales, Profit, Customer_Name
 ORDER BY Sales DESC

-.
-THE MOST PROFITABLE CONSUMER CUSTOMER IS EMILY PHAN
+** THE MOST PROFITABLE CONSUMER CUSTOMER IS EMILY PHAN WITH A TOTAL SALES OF 89061.0500 AND PROFIT 27220.690.

-QUESTION 10 WHICH CUSTOMER RETURNED ITEMS AND WHAT SEGMENT DO THEY BELONG?
+#### QUESTION 10 WHICH CUSTOMER RETURNED ITEMS AND WHAT SEGMENT DO THEY BELONG?

 SELECT * FROM KMS_SqlCaseStudy